united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Tutorials/general/connect-with-ssh/index.md

 {{< imgproc SSH_windows_2.png Fit "800x500" >}}Password{{< /imgproc>}}

 Enter the password and press enter.
 The password is `rancher`.
-There is no need to save the passoword, so just click on `no`
+There is no need to save the password, so just click on `no`

 {{< imgproc SSH_windows_3.png Fit "800x500" >}}Successfully logged in via SSH{{< /imgproc>}}